codepr/tasq/README.md

 ## TODO:

+- [ ] Possibility of a broker to persist jobs (classic task queue celery like)
 - [ ] Check for pynacl for security on pickled data
 - [ ] Tests
 - [ ] A meaningful client pool